kai-lim/LondonGeneticsNetwork/annualmeeting.md

 We are delighted to announce an amazing schedule of outstanding speakers from London institutions (see below)

 # Post-meeting social
-The post-meeting social will start at 5.15pm at Marlborough Arms.
+The post-meeting social will start at 5.15pm.

 # Schedule on Friday December 2nd 2022